Pure Encapsulations Magnesium Glycinate

 - Capsule only (no powder option)

-Best Magnesium for Brain Health: Magnesium L-Threonate
+What Is the Best Magnesium Supplement for Brain Health?

 Magtein (Magnesium L-Threonate) by Life Extension